-- s) Renewable energy and other eco-friendly measures should be considered in the design of new buildings and extensions to existing buildings - t) Car parking design and placement should be designed to minimise visual impact and to blend with the existing streetscape and materials.
-Landscaping should be used to keep a sense of enclosure and to break the potential of a continuous area of car parking by means of walls, hedging, planting and use of paving materials. - u) If placed on the property boundary, waste storage should be integrated as part of the overall design of the property.
-Landscaping may also be appropriate to minimise the visual impact of bins and recycling containers. - 7.45.
-It is expected that Design and Access Statements should address these points, and a list of questions that should be answered is provided in Appendix 3.
+- u) Renewable energy and other eco-friendly measures should be considered in the design of new buildings and extensions to existing buildings. - v) Car parking design and placement should be designed to minimise visual impact and to blend with the existing streetscape and materials.
+Provision should be made in line with Policy HB22 and include electric vehicle charging points.
+Landscaping should be used to keep a sense of enclosure and to break the potential of a continuous area of car parking by means of walls, hedging, planting and use of paving materials. - w) Surface materials should be permeable - x) Waste and other storage should be considered and integrated as part of the overall design of the property.
+Air source heat pumps and rainwater tanks should be discreetly sited.
+Landscaping may be appropriate to minimise the visual impact of bins and recycling containers, particularly where these could otherwise be clearly seen from the public realm. - 7.45.
+It is expected that Design and Access Statements should address these points, and a list of questions that should be answered is provided in Appendix 3. - 7.46.
+In October 2022, Dorset Council introduced a requirement for a Sustainability Statement to be submitted with all planning applications where new buildings are proposed, and is anticipating finalising guidance on this late 2023, following consultation.
+This is likely to cover a checklist of requirements including: - Reducing energy consumption and carbon emissions - Maximising the use of sustainable materials and methods - Minimising waste and increasing recycling - Conserving water resources - Incorporating green infrastructure - Sustainable drainage - Adaptation to climate change